ricardodeazambuja/ros2_quad_sim_python/README.md

 # quad_sim_python
 ROS2 packages to simulate (and control) a quadcopter.
 These packages were created to be used with a flying sensor in CARLA.
-The flying sensor is a `bodyless` actor that only has sensors and it will go through the scenario without collisions.
+The flying sensor is a `bodiless` actor that only has sensors and it will go through the scenario without collisions.
 The `flying_sensor` definition can be found [here](https://github.com/ricardodeazambuja/carla-ros/blob/master/carla_spawn_objects/config/flying_sensor.json).

 # How to use: